Model Serving

 Note

-Fields without “(Required)” mark is optional
+Fields without "(Required)" mark are optional.

 • name (Required): Defines the name of the model.